-On December 7, 2021, the Board approved and adopted a new Code of Business Conduct and Ethics (the "New Code of Conduct").
-The New Code of Conduct is applicable to all directors, officers and employees of the Company and its subsidiaries, including but not limited to the Company's principal executive officer and principal financial officer.
-The New Code of Conduct replaces the Company's previous Code of Business Conduct and Ethics (the "Prior Code") in its entirety, to reflect current industry and public company best practices
+The Company's Code of Business Conduct and Ethics (the "Code of Conduct") is applicable to all directors, officers and employees of the Company and its subsidiaries, including but not limited to the Company's principal executive officer and principal financial officer.

-A copy of the New Code of Conduct on the corporate governance section of our website, which is located at http://ir.arcturusrx.com/governance-highlights.
+A copy of the Code of Conduct on the corporate governance section of our website, which is located at http://ir.arcturusrx.com/governance-highlights.